 Deployment Options for Kubernetes

-Codefresh offers a lot of options when it comes to Kubernetes deployments.
-These are
+Codefresh offers a lot of options when it comes to Kubernetes deployments:

 - Using the dedicated deploy step in a pipeline.
 Explained in detail in the present page.